 This is the most controversial part of the NHS.
-Most main hospitals have an A&E Department, which is partly a walk in service and also where Ambulances bring patients.
+Most main hospitals have an A&E Department, which is partly a walk-in service and also where Ambulances bring patients.

 The Ambulance service is quite straightforward; if you get taken to hospital in an Ambulance then you receive immediate attention.

-The controversial aspect of A&E is that no one who walks in, regardless to how minor their complaint might be, will be turned away.
+The controversial aspect of A&E is that no one who walks in, regardless of how minor their complaint might be, will be turned away.
 Lots of people walk in with minor complaints when they could have gone to their doctor instead; which can clog up the system, especially at busy times.

 Complexities and Controversial Use of A&E Explained

 The NHS administers a comprehensive self-help website, called NHS Choices (Your Choice).
 Alphabetically listed on their website is just about every known medical condition, complete with details of symptoms, remedies, and advice, including when you should consult your doctor.

 On the website is also a large section on healthy living and what care and support the NHS offers, with a full list of all local services near where you live.

 Phoning for Help or Advice